 - Organizations may apply for support only once per grant cycle in the following categories:

 - Periodic Technical Assistance and Services

 - (Organizations may apply for Urgent or Emergency Needs grant support in addition to one of the categories listed above.)

 The Fox Theatre Institute Preservation grant program’s goal is to award funding for historic theatres in the state of Georgia.
 Grants will be awarded to projects designed to provide significant economic and cultural impact to the communities they serve.
-Grant award winners will also receive operations expertise and guidance through seminars, and strategic planning fostering professional development.
+Grant award winners may also receive operations expertise and guidance through seminars, and strategic planning fostering professional development.
 Out-of-state applications will be considered on a case-by-case basis and must demonstrate a substantial economic impact on the development of the community.